-It is here that InPlace operates the new Garambi Baan/Laughing Waters Residency Centre, inhabiting three heritage buildings, providing a vitally important space for artists and researchers of all disciplines to live and make work in this unique environment.
+It is here that InPlace operates the new Garambi Baanj/Laughing Waters Cultural Precinct, inhabiting three heritage buildings, providing a vitally important space for artists and researchers of all disciplines to live and make work in this unique environment.

 First Peoples & Primary Partner: